rpham2234/Servia/README.md

 Figure 2) that receives a lot of foot traffic.
 It will use various machine learning models, from image processing to ChatGPT, as well as the Google Calendar API to accomplish its various tasks, from answering student questions to helping students stay on track to complete their assignments.
 To clarify, students will have the option to give Servia their calendar to help keep them on track, however, this is not required to work with Servia.
 It will also refer to human sources of support if needed.

 # What it consists of:
-There are two folders in this repository:
+There are four folders in this repository:

 **servia_talking**: A ChatGPT powered Python script that allows the robot to hold a conversation and serves as a medium of interaction between the student and the AI robot system, allowing the robot to offer help and guidance where necessary